sriramcu/anatomy_detection_neural_networks_comparison/README.md

+# Anatomy Detection using Deep Learning Techniques

 An project used for Anatomy Detection Using Deep Learning.
-Compares the performance of various neural networks and hyperparameters wrt a model that has six classes.
-The custom preprocessing (as explained in this README) is loosely based off of [Timothy Cogan et al research paper on Anatomy Detection](https://onedrive.live.com/?cid=ABCCEE359FD402B5&id=ABCCEE359FD402B5%21236663&parId=ABCCEE359FD402B5%21234981&o=OneUp).
+Compares the performance of various neural networks and hyperparameters on a six class classification problem.
+The custom preprocessing (as explained in this README) is loosely based off of the MAPI algorithm, [Timothy Cogan et al](./materials/cogan2019.pdf).

-The methodology and results of this work is described [in this powerpoint presentation](https://1drv.ms/p/s!ArUC1J817syrgb-zcAjlJHwQzDvCaPw?e=wiPFBb).
+The methodology and results of this work is described [in this powerpoint presentation](./materials/AnatomyDetection_Inceptionv4_cogan.pptx)
+The ppt shows the effect of using different neural networks, optimizers, augmentation techniques as well as the usage of the custom preprocessing technique.

+## Dataset

+The [Hyper Kvasir](https://datasets.simula.no/hyper-kvasir/) dataset is used for this project [^1].

 ## Brief Overview of the repo structure

 * All programs, functions and modules have been documented with appropriate docstrings.
 This includes a summarised explanation of each program's purpose at the beginnning of the code.
 It is advised to go through these before using the code to get an idea of how each program or function interact with the others.

 * All standalone executable programs, i.e., the python programs in the root directory of this project, show the command line usage by running `python3 <name_of_the_program> -h`.